ddev/ddev/docs/content/users/install/docker-installation.md

 * `invalid mount config for type "bind": bind mount source path does not exist: <some path>` means the filesystem isn't successfully shared into the docker container.
 * "The path ... is not shared and is not known to Docker": Visit docker's preferences/settings->File sharing and share the appropriate path or drive.
 * `Error response from daemon: Get https://registry-1.docker.io/v2/` - Docker may not be running (restart it) or you may not have any access to the internet.
 * "403 authentication required" when trying to `ddev start`: Try `docker logout` and do it again.
-Docker authentication is *not* required for any normal ddev action.
+Docker authentication is *not* required for any normal DDEV action.